Thora Jee Le

-Thora Jee Le is a 2017 Pakistani coming of age feature film, written and directed by Rafay Rashdi.
+Thora Jee Le is a 2017 Pakistani coming-of-age feature film, written and directed by Rafay Rashdi.
 The film is produced by Mahtab Akbar Rashdi.
-The film is introducing a fresh star cast namely Rizwan Ali Jaffri, Bilal Abbas, Ramsha Khan, Syeda Fatima Shah Jillani, Ahsan Moshin Ikram, Kasim Khan and Salman Faisal.
+The cast includes Rizwan Ali Jaffri, Bilal Abbas, Ramsha Khan, Syeda Fatima Shah Jillani, Ahsan Moshin Ikram, Kasim Khan and Salman Faisal.
 It is a story about self discovery, friendship, trust, and connection between friends, who venture on a journey of a lifetime only to discover that, fate has different plans for all of them.
 It released on 20 January 2017.

 Plot

 This film takes place in contemporary Karachi and Larkana, centering around seven people with vividly different backgrounds, Rizwan Ali Jaffri, as Kaizaad, a rich business man and philanthropist, Ramsha Khan as Misha, an aspiring business woman who is taught the value of owning up to responsibility with time, Bilal Abbas as Party, a passionate rebel who puts desire before logic and lives for thrill of the party, Salman Faisal as Andy, a lighthearted and humorous guy who wants to be the fun in everyone’s life, Fatima Jilani as Bahaar, the high class, fashion conscious girl, looking for the man of her dreams, Qasim Khan as T.C, who is serious and envious but very a blunt person with the anger that requires just a match stick to light and Ahsan Mohsin Ikram as Azaad, a family oriented man, loving and caring husband to Misha who is relentlessly supportive and loyal to her.